asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

             bindingVersion: 0.3.0
 ```

-This document shows how to set up message bindings for a message transported using AMQP protocol.
+The previous document shows how to set up message bindings for a message transported using the AMQP protocol.

-## Operation Bindings
+## Operation bindings

 Operation bindings allow you to specify protocol-specific information for a specific operation.
-For example, for MQTT, you can specify the quality of the service for given operation.
+For example, for MQTT, you can specify the quality of the service for a given operation.

-Here is a diagram explaining operation binding:
+Here is a diagram explaining where operation bindings fit into the AsyncAPI document structure:

 ```mermaid
 graph LR